srg-imperial/GrayC/ISSTA-2023-AE/README.md

 - Figure 3: LLVM back-end coverage
 - Table 6: BUG Rate in 24 hours

-Seeds files for running fuzzers: we added some examples of such in [seeds folder](fuzzer/seeds) of the artifact as some of the fuzzers require seeds.
+Seeds files for running fuzzers: we added some examples of such in [seeds folder](fuzzer/seeds) of the artifact because some fuzzers require seeds.

-We give details below how to reproduce each for the results.
-The scripts require no graphical terminal, and hence, the results are numbers and not the graphs in the paper.
-However, you can re-create the graphs yourself (e.g. via excel or graphPad).
+We give details below on how to reproduce each for the results.
+The scripts made no use of graphical terminals.
+Consequentially, the results are numbers and not the graphs in the paper.
+However, you can re-create these graphs and table from the data (e.g. via Excel or GraphPad).

 ## III.B Detailed Instructions

-We describe now how to reproduce all the tables and graphs' data for section 5 in the paper: the controlled experiments with the additional tools compared against GrayC's performance.
+Next, we describe the process of reproducing the tables and graphs' data for section 5 in the paper: the controlled experiments with the additional tools compared against GrayC's performance.

 ### Step-by-Step instructions

 To reproduce the sets of test cases in Section 5.1, run the following scripts.
-These will run for 10 minutes each, and in total 90 minutes as we skip PolyGlot.
+These will run for 10 minutes each (a bit more than an hour for all the tools, as we skip PolyGlot).
-In the docker do:
+In the docker image run:
 ```
 cd /home/user42/
 ```
-Where you can see all the script you need to reproduce Section 5's results.
+You can see all the scripts to reproduce Section 5's results (ls -l).

-The fuzzers installed in /home/user42/fuzzers/copy_5/ but the data are in /home/user42/fuzzers/.
+The fuzzers are installed in /home/user42/fuzzers/copy_5/, but the data are in /home/user42/fuzzers/.
 The source code is in /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-source/tools/clang/tools/.
 You can rebuild the code by:
 ```